multipolygon/esphome-for-watchy/README.md

 https://esphome.io/components/captive_portal.html

 Captive Portal could be enabled to generate a reusable firmware binary and set wifi name and password by connecting directly to the device.

+## Ideas

+- Sync with calendar and daily even summaries
+- Clicker-counter mode
+- Auto-sleep could be delayed longer if wifi is already disabled
+- Preset count-down timers
+- Enable/disable hourly alarms on the watch
+- Change time-zone on watch when travelling